 21. Smoothies: Especially when it includes a banana or yogurt, smoothies make a creamy, delicious, and healthy snack.

-22. Avocados: top with a little salt and/or lime juice and give it a stir, spread it on top of toast, or serve it with a little sugar (the way Brazilians do!).
+22. Avocados: Top with a little salt and/or lime juice and give it a stir, spread it on top of toast or munch on it with veggie sticks, whole grain crackers, or tortilla chips.
+Or, if you want to try something new, top it with sugar (the way Brazilians do!).

-23. Dips: hummus, baba ghanoush, or homemade ranch (see below) all have a lovely creamy quality that can be enjoyed with pita chips, whole grain crackers, or cut up vegetables.
+23. Dips: If creamy and savory is your go-to, then dips are a fantastic option!
+Hummus, baba ghanoush, or homemade ranch all have a lovely creamy quality that can be enjoyed with pita chips, whole grain crackers, or cut up vegetables.

 More Healthy Snack Inspiration